76616c6172/shellscripts/README.md

 Find wrapper, type `f <filename>` to search recursively for partial filenames in the current directory (does not search hidden folders or files)

 ### cheat <cmd>
-Curls helpful usage examples about the command from cheat.sh
+Curl wrapper, type `cheat <command>` to curl helpful usage examples from cheat.sh

 # Do whatever you want license
 Software is provided without warranty and the software author/license owner cannot be held liable for damages.